Trump, GOP candidates embrace new digital platform to protect from 'cancel culture'

 Former Trump campaign manager Brad Parscale created Campaign Nucleus in 2016

-EXCLUSIVE: Former President Donald Trump and a number of Republican candidates and organizations are now using Campaign Nucleus, a platform created by former Trump campaign manager Brad Parscale and his team, to "protect" conservatives against "cancel culture," Fox News has learned.
+EXCLUSIVE: Former President Trump and a number of Republican candidates and organizations are now using Campaign Nucleus, a platform created by former Trump campaign manager Brad Parscale and his team to "protect" conservatives against "cancel culture," Fox News has learned.

 The Campaign Nucleus platform was created in March 2016 by Parscale, who has quietly been working to develop the product for the last five years.